 With Metroid 1, the iconic Morph Ball came into being because the programmers had trouble making an appealing animation of Samus crawling through small passageways.
 So they made a much simpler animation of a rolling ball.

 Stock Sound Effect: Present in both Super Metroid and Zero Mission.
 Both games make use of a roar originally used in Universal's 1957 film The Land Unknown for the Tyrannosaurus.
 Kraid uses this roar in both games, while Crocomire and Phantoon share it with him in Super Metroid.

 Also present in Super Metroid is Anguirus' roar used for both Draygon and Ridley.
 It may be due to this that the other roar was mis-attributed to this franchise as well, with the trivia web series Did You Know Gamingsaying that its the monster Titanosaurus.

-Throw It In: The concept of Samus being a woman wasn't used until the last minute when some of the developers thought it would be cool to surprise players that beat the game fast enough would get to see Samus' true gender.
+Samus being a woman wasn't used until the last minute when some of the developers thought it would be cool to surprise players that beat the game fast enough with such a twist.

 Similarly, Crocomire from Super Metroid was going to be in Metroid: Zero Mission.
 He even had sprites and basic AI ready, but he was Dummied Out for unknown reasons.

-Metroid: Other M was going to have the nunchuck be used in conjunction with the Wii Remote, but thanks to Executive Meddling from the game's director, the developers were forced to go with the remote only.
+Metroid: Other M was going to have the nunchuck be used in conjunction with the Wii Remote, but thanks to Executive Meddling from the game's director (he wanted to go along with the "simpler is better" philosophy used for more casual Wii games while also giving a more NES-like control scheme), the developers were forced to go with the remote only.